Eric LeGrand: Recovery

-LeGrand wanted to breathe at his own pace, and asked doctors to take him off of his ventilator on Thanksgiving of 2010.
-He stated; "it's not even whether you keep breathing, it's whether you keep breathing how you want to breathe."
-A month later LeGrand had lasted an hour and a half off of his ventilator.
-LeGrand proceeded to practice breathing without the use of medical equipment, and was independently breathing by January 2011.
-Coach Greg Schiano would visit LeGrand frequently, and is said to have truly embraced the entire family as his own, and would repeatedly relieve Eric's mother from taking care of him without hesitation.
+LeGrand wanted to breathe at his own pace and asked doctors to take him off of his ventilator on Thanksgiving 2010.
+He stated, "It's not even whether you keep breathing.
+It's whether you keep breathing how you want to breathe."
+A month later, LeGrand lasted an hour and a half off of his ventilator.
+LeGrand proceeded to practice breathing without the use of medical equipment and was independently breathing by January 2011.
+Coach Greg Schiano would visit LeGrand frequently and is said to have truly embraced the entire family as his own.
+Schiano would repeatedly relieve Eric's mother from taking care of him without hesitation.

 On January 6, Rutgers announced that LeGrand had regained movement in his shoulders and sensation throughout his body.

-On October 29, LeGrand returned with his teammates, for a Rutgers home game against West Virginia during a snow storm.
-His return to High Point Solutions Stadium was said to be the most indelible moment of the year and was the awarded Sports Illustrated's Fans Choice Best Moment of 2011.
+On October 29, LeGrand returned with his teammates for a Rutgers home game against West Virginia during a snow storm.
+His return to High Point Solutions Stadium was said to be the most indelible moment of the year and was awarded the Sports Illustrated's Fans’ Choice Best Moment of 2011.

-By Summer 2011, LeGrand took his story more public by posting pictures of himself on his Twitter account, in July, standing straight up, with the help of a specialized metal frame, and announcing that he was slowly regaining movement and sensation in his arms.
+By Summer 2011, LeGrand took his story more public by posting pictures of himself on his Twitter account, standing straight up with the help of a specialized metal frame and announcing that he was slowly regaining movement and sensation in his arms.
 Overnight, LeGrand gained 12,000 new followers.

-In 2012, thinking his story was fairly well-known, LeGrand jokingly sent a Tweet to Lolo Jones, challenging her to a race.
+In 2012, thinking his story was fairly well-known, LeGrand jokingly sent a Tweet to Lolo Jones challenging her to a race.
 All she knew of him was that he was a former football player and responded that, as a track star, she would win convincingly.
 When she was made aware of her unintended insult, she issued an apology for her response which was accepted by LeGrand.
-On May 14, 2014, she and LeGrand participated in a race called the Wings For Life World Run, held around the world, with proceeds going towards funding dedicated to spinal cord injury research.
+On May 14, 2014, she and LeGrand participated in a race called the Wings for Life World Run, held around the world, with proceeds going toward funding spinal cord injury research.

-A fund named "bELieve" has been set up by the Rutgers Scarlet Knight family with proceeds going to LeGrand and his family.
+A fund named "bELieve" was set up by the Rutgers Scarlet Knight family with proceeds going to LeGrand and his family.
 The "bELieve" foundation has raised proceeds through selling sporting apparel stitched with LeGrand's name and number (52) as well as hosting numerous sporting events in his honor.